rizdaprasetya/mt-alt-doc/en/payment-link/with-api.md

 <h4 class="my-card-title">Customizable URL</h4>

-Part of the URL is customizable, to make it more accessible for customer.
+Customize some part of the URL, to make it more accessible for Customer.

   </div>
   <div class="my-card card-smaller">